kristelfung/secret-santa/README.md

 yarn install
 ```

-Note: you will have to create a key for crypto-js in a .env.local file.
-The key needs to be a string of 16 digits.
+Note: you will have to create a key for crypto-js in a environment file, such as an `.env.local` file.
+The key needs to be 16 digits of strings or numbers.

 ## Running the App
 First, compile SASS.